Data-Driven Merton's Strategies via Policy Randomization: Theoretical Analysis

 and

 \end{theorem}

 So, under the policy iteration algorithm \eqref{poit} along with the chosen hyperparamters specified in the theorem, the algorithm converges and the expected equivalent relative wealth loss of the resulting RL policy converges to 0.
 Moreover, the $L^2$-convergence rate of the former and the convergence rate of the latter are both $O\left( n^{-1}\log n \right)$, matching the typical optimal convergence rate (ignoring the logarithmic factor).
+This asymptotic rate holds for any fixed temperature $\lambda>0$.
 In particular, we obtain an error bound of the expected loss in terms of the strength of the randomization, which is of the order $\lambda^{-1}$.
 This result reconciles with Proposition \ref{prop:gbm discrete time} in terms of the variance of the learning signal.
 We illustrate the convergence rate under different values of $\lambda$ in Figure \ref{fig:gbm lambda}.
 In the log-log scale plot, all curves eventually exhibit the similar slope around $-1$, confirming the theoretical rate of convergence and the fact that error is reduced with a larger $\lambda$ with small sample size.
+Moreover, it also confirms the implications in Proposition \ref{prop:gbm discrete time} that the impact of temperature is not monotone as a high temperature would also reduce the performance.

-Finally, note that our method does not permit $\lambda = 0$, and therefore always learns a stochastic policy.
-Alternative data-driven approaches, such as ERM, have been developed to directly learn a deterministic policy.
-We compare our method with ERM in a simulation study presented in Appendix \ref{appendix:erm}.
-The study demonstrates that the two have similar performance with abundant data (which requires a small $\lambda>0$ for our method), but the latter is significantly worse when the sample size is small.
+Finally, note that our method does not permit $\lambda = 0$ and therefore always learns a randomized policy.
+Alternative data-driven approaches, such as empirical risk minimization (ERM), have been developed to directly learn a deterministic policy.
+We provide the formulation of ERM to the Merton problem in Appendix \ref{appendix:erm} and implement it to compare with our method under the same settings.
+Figure \ref{fig:gbm lambda} shows that, with a small size dataset (i.e. fewer than 100 episodes), ERM performs poorly compared with our method using $\lambda=0.01,0.1,1,10,100$.
+Only when the dataset size is large does its performance become comparable to our method with $\lambda=0.1,1,10$, and the convergence rate is similar to ours.